Winton – Mt Isa – Lawn Hill – Karumba

 It was very hot and I sat in the shade until 15.00, hearing very little during that time.
 I did take the opportunity to skin the Black-headed python I picked up outside Cloncurry and salted it down.
 I buried the remains – easiest place to get rid of it.

 At 15.00 I moved my chair over to a nearby pond and sat for 3 hours watching the comings and goings adding a couple of new species to my trip list – Brown-headed Honeyeater and best of all a pair of Hall’s Babblers.
-There were also White-plumed and Spiny-cheeked Honeyeaters, Noisy Friarbird, Mallee Ringnecks, Peaceful and Bar-shouldered Doves and a pair of Common Bronzewings.
+There were also White-plumed and Spiny-cheeked Honeyeaters, a Noisy Friarbird, Mallee Ringnecks, Peaceful and Bar-shouldered Doves and a pair of Common Bronzewings.
 A female and mature joey Eastern Grey Kangaroo came in to drink just before I gave it away at 18.15.
 It had got quite cold even though the wind dropped.

-Hall's Babbler
+Hall's Babbler |

 As I wrote my notes a Southern Boobook called nearby but I decided to go to bed and not bother spotlighting.